CodexLink/Enrollment_System_CPP_CLI/README.md

 * Someone who doesn't love us but we do love them...

 ## Links used to gain knowledge for creating this project
+Please refer to this for the list of stackoverflow links that we have checked out.
 # Unconventional FAQ

 ## Why would you like to distribute this?
 I want to distribute this in a way of helping people with a twist.
 Also this wasn't really meant to be shared in public.
 It was used to collaborate with people.
-Other than that, this repository will be hardened at some point.
+Other than that, this repository will be private for some time.

 ## Disclaimer
 We want to be good as possible, but as far as we know, this project will likely to be shared by everyone else without any credit.
 With that, soon enough we will try to hard coded this.